SET [GLOBAL | SESSION] TRANSACTION ISOLATION LEVEL

 option to mysqld on the command line or in an

 option file.
-Values of level
+Values of levellevel for this

 option use dashes rather than spaces, so the permissible values

-are READ-UNCOMMITTED
+are READ-UNCOMMITTED,

-, or
+REPEATABLE-READ, or

-.
+SERIALIZABLE.
 For example, to

 set the default isolation level to

-, use these
+REPEATABLE READ, use these

-lines in the [mysqld]
+lines in the [mysqld] section of an option

 file: